SreekanthZipsy/objectdet_eagle/README.md

 * Model name: YoloV4 - Darknet framework.
 * You can find Dataset here: https://drive.google.com/file/d/1sVPCa38Xg7bgaG7KU62gjHXcAwJFrFTw/view?usp=sharing, Framework: https://github.com/AlexeyAB/darknet.
 * YoloV4 had to be build on your system from source to use this model.
 You can check here https://github.com/AlexeyAB/darknet#how-to-compile-on-linuxmacos-using-cmake.
+* Once darknet is build, we can work on that repository, to create a annotations required fro Yolo training you can run **"python yoloformat.py"**
 * Yolo is one stage detector, YOLOV4 Model is updated version of V3 with some new training techniques like **Cross-iteration Batch Normalisation etc.. & new Activation Mish**.
 * This architecture also uses new Data Augmentation techniques like **Mosaic & Self Adversarial Training**.
 All these tricks made V4 **fast & more accurate** compared to other architectures.
 * **Primary Analysis:** After making the data ready for Yolov4 training along with annotations, i have took 10% of data separately and kept it for validation while training.